yoanesber/Spring-Boot-Order-Payment-RabbitMQ/README.md

 # Gives all permissions to spring_user
 sudo rabbitmqctl set_permissions -p /order-payment spring_user ".*" ".*" ".*"

-# Lists the permissions of the specified user
+# Lists the permissions of the specified user, to verify the permissions assigned to users: spring_admin and spring_user
 sudo rabbitmqctl list_user_permissions <user>
 ```